A man and woman carry boxes and a plant moving items.

 Using a credit card to pay rent may not always be the best choice.
 For most people, rent is a major expense.
 If rent takes up a large portion of your available credit each month, you could hurt your score by increasing your credit utilization ratio.
 Using a credit card to cover rent when you can’t afford it could quickly lead to unmanageable debt.
 Before you begin paying rent with a credit card, it’s essential to establish a plan.

 Rent plays a central role in many Americans’ financial lives.
-While the median rent across the country was $1,268 from 2018-2022, your costs depend on your location and other unique circumstances.
+While the median rent across the country was $1,406 in 2023, your costs depend on your location, apartment size, and other unique circumstances.
 Responsible credit and rental habits often go together, so it’s important to maintain a healthy credit score.

 Next steps